 With its recent rebrand from Raiblocks, Nano would be exciting for being the first coin on Coinbase to utilize Directed Acyclic Graph technology which could soon become the next iteration of blockchain technology.
 The project is already running tests of hundreds of transactions per second that dwarf more well-known competitors such as Bitcoin and Litecoin.

-While Ripple touted a The Ripple fork has taken significant strides to prove its decentralized structure and maintain better technology than its counterpart.
+What started life as a Ripple fork has taken significant strides to prove its decentralized structure and maintain better technology than its counterpart.
 It has formed partnerships with banks and financial institutions across the world to build its brand.
 There is also reason to believe that Stellar is undervalued and should be worth much more than its current market price.

 A coin that is helping revolutionize blockchain privacy, PIVX is a rising star with great technology and a firm place in the cryptocurrency industry.
 It’s use of CoinJoin for private transactions instant transactions via SwiftTx give it a solid technological foundation.
 It’s one of the newer coins on the market, being released under the name Darknet in 2016, but it has quickly made a name for itself.